mcallistertad/embedded-client/README.md

 * Common code sequences have been factored out.
 * Some of the largest functions have been re-written.

+### Release 3.0.4

+* Cache miss when request context buffer has gnss but cache does not

 ### Release 3.0.3

 * Remove strict check so that a GNSS fix with NSAT value of 0 can be added.